 There are many techniques available through which, determination of the structure of molecule at atomic resolution can be done, among which, X-ray crystallography is one of them.
 Functions and structure are intimately related with each other.
-For rational drug design and structure-based functional studies, there are some prerequisites like accurate knowledge of molecular structures are needed.
-An unambiguous, accurate, and reliable 3-dimensional structural parameters are provided by the results from X-ray crystallographic studies at a time even sometime, before the completion of characterizations.
-An absolute configuration of a molecule can be determined by the X-ray crystallography method.
-In a biological system, the absolute configuration is a critical property and alteration in the response of the biological system may be caused by any change in it (Deschamps, 2005).
-The determination of the 3D structure of several macromolecules have been done which enables the structure-based drug design for the treatment of various diseases, therefore structure plays an important role in healthcare.
+For balanced drug design and structure-based functional lessons, there are some prerequisites like accurate knowledge of molecular structures are needed.
+An unequivocal, precise, and consistent 3-dimensional structural factors are provided by the outcomes from X-ray crystallographic studies at a time even sometime, before the completion of characterizations.
+An outright arrangement of a molecule can be determined by the X-ray crystallography method.
+In a biological system, the outright arrangement is a perilous assets and alteration in the response of the biological system may be caused by any change in it (Deschamps, 2005).
+The determination of the 3D structure of several macromolecules have been done which enables the structure-based drug design for the cure of various illnesses, therefore structure plays an important role in healthcare.
 Structure-based designed molecules cannot be used as drugs but various other properties such as bioavailability and solubility are needed to be optimized.
 The properties and abilities of passing through the membrane for reaching up to target site, recognizing and binding specifically with their target to control its function is needed to possess by drugs.
 The drug remains likely to be accepted by the body and also must be chemically synthesized and cost-effective.
-The examples of how crystal structures help in the drug development are discussed below
+The instances of how crystal structures help in the drug improvement are discussed below